Tag Archives: Scottish highlands

 Most definitely not a page-turner in the thriller sense, Summerwater ends abruptly.
 It is however thick with atmosphere.
 The rain, the wet vegetation, the finger-chilling cold, the sense of the holiday park, the loch and earth being much older than the visitors.
 It is a book about a day in which not a lot happens, showing how small things become big when you are bored, and how we are all inter-connected.

-Here’s my review of Ghost Wall by Sarah Moss.
+And here’s my review of another novel by Sarah Moss:-

 If you like this, try:-